Administration & Faculty

 Kyle Hunt

-President, Texas School of Health Science
+President, Texas School of Health Sciences

 D. Kyle Hunt is the founding CEO of Texas School of Health Sciences (TSHS).
 TSHS is dedicated to partnering with healthcare systems to develop and operate hospital-based degree programs that support students and benefit consumers.
 Mr. Hunt began working on this critical initiative with the Texas Board of Nursing (BON), Texas Higher Education Coordinating Board (THECB) and Texas Workforce Commission (TWC) in 2008.
 Despite challenges in finding the right partner for the school, Mr. Hunt never gave up on his vision to provide an innovative approach to nursing education that offered extensive real-world clinical experience in conjunction with a partnering healthcare institution.